converged-computing/ensemble-python/README.md

 - **Rules**: A rule is composed of a trigger and action to take, and this is what drives the ensemble, more akin to a state machine than a traditional workflow DAG because the structure can be unknown at the start.
 For example, you might say "on the start of the ensemble, submit these jobs with label X."
 - **Triggers**: A trigger is part of a rule (described above) and in the configuration file, and can be read as "when this trigger happens, do this action."
 - **Action**: An actual is an operation that is the result of hitting a trigger condition.
 It is typically performed by the queue, and thus must be known to it.
 Example actions include submit, scale-up, scale-down, or terminate.
+- **Metrics** are summary metrics collected for groups of jobs, for FYI or (coming soon) customized algorithms.
+To support this, we use online (or streaming) ML algorithms for things like mean, IQR, etc.

 #### Rules